 See Figure 4-3.
 The power feed and up/down breakers are externally mounted at the front of the control box.
-The blade guide, accessory, ignition, start, and board return breakers are located inside the control box.
+The blade guide, accessory, ignition, and start breakers are located inside the control box.
 Remove the circuit breaker panel from the control box to access the internal breakers.